xPuRoXdEsMaDrEx/horiseon-services-homepage/README.md

 ## Installation

-Copy project from GitHub repo files here, sdjklfjaslkj, and upload them to a production server of your choicegit.
+Copy project from GitHub repo files here, https://github.com/xPuRoXdEsMaDrEx/challenge-1.git, and upload them to a production server of your choice.

 ## Usage